mille5a9/charmed/README.md

 this directory are copied into other projects in this repository as needed.

+The mille5a9lib project is a C# implementation of the types in this folder.
+They were written during my time studying for Microsoft's Exam 70-483 for certification in C#.

 ### BYTEPAIR

 Implementation of the Byte-Pair Encoding concept.
 Takes an